mak22k/CertificationExam/README.md

     If the user gets a question incorrect, the next question is one difficulty class easier
       (If the user answered a question from difficulty class 1 (lowest) incorrectly, the next question is also level 1.)

-To run the program, run CertificationExam.jar, located in JavaFinal/CertificationExam/dist.
+To run the program, run CertificationExam.jar, located in Java Final/CertificationExam/dist.